aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

 # Building a Raspberry Pi dashboard

-Imagine you have a spare television or monitor at work or home, not being used for anything, and you want to use it to display some websites in tabs, such as information dashboards.
-You want it to start in fullscreen mode and automatically loop through the tabs.
-Ideally you want this to start up just by turning the television on, and you want it to work independently without the need for a keyboard or mouse attached.
+Imagine you have a spare television at work or home, and you want to use it to display some information dashboards.
+You want it to start in fullscreen mode and automatically loop through a list of tabs.
+You want this to happen just by turning the television on, and you want control over the tabs without the need for a keyboard or mouse attached.
 Anyone should be able to configure which tabs are displayed by updating a document in GitHub.

 ![Working Raspberry Pi dashboard display](/assets/images/piboard/teaser-image.jpeg)